StringManolo/DarkMessenger/SECURITY.md

-- Avoid spoofing of usernames and messages
+# TODO

 - Fuzz all cli args
 - Fuzz all endpoints and args
 - Pentest
 - Add an option to block an user messages
-- Add an message spam detection
+- Add a message spam detection system
 - Add a rate limit for requests per second, also per min (in config)
 - Try to ddos the app with non closing tunnels
-- Filter the dinamic elements in the GUI (Currently they are vuln to XSS and HTMLi
+- Filter the dinamic elements in the GUI (Currently they are vuln to XSS and HTMLi)
-- Add internal autogen credentials to avoid webpages/browser/appd making requests to local ports
+- Add internal autogen credentials to avoid webpages/browser/apps making requests to local ports
 - Hardening of tor service
 - ???
 Add support for TLS generating Let's encrypt certs per .onion domain (Only needed for clearnet, not supported yet)